 While the connections we have with ourselves is important, the ones you have with your friends and family are just as pivotal.
 We rely on these relationships for a lot of our peace, validation, confidence and joy.
 With social interaction at an all-time low, it’s time to explore how we can stay connected with each other as best as possible, to maintain our relationships and manage the current situation.

-So, as we go into Stress Awareness Month, the awareness of your stress is an essential step towards understanding it and the best way to change is by starting today.
+Awareness of your stress is an essential step towards understanding it and the best way to change is by starting today.
 Many individuals try to heal alone, and this is because we are often programmed to believe that asking for help is a sign of failure.
 For some, it can be instinctive to nurture everybody but the self.
 Let's not deny our loved ones the opportunity to care for us.
 Sometimes our need to control can be motivated by fear which prevents us from accepting the situation.

 I invite you to adopt a conscious state when you are looking at stress.
 Having this awareness requires living in the here and now and not elsewhere.